kubernetes/community/governance.md

 role for SIGs.
 All user group chairs, and others that hold leadership positions within a user group must be [community members].

+See [user group governance] for more details about forming and disbanding User Groups.

 To facilitate discoverability and engagement, user groups are documented in [sigs.yaml]